DANA-Laboratory/ThermodynamicsTable.jl/README.md

 - **"CpPoly"**

-  Return value: Heat Capacity at Constant Pressure of Inorganic and Organic Compounds in the Ideal Gas State Fit to a Polynomial in J/(kmol.Kelvin)
+  Heat Capacity at Constant Pressure of Inorganic and Organic Compounds in the Ideal Gas State Fit to a Polynomial in J/(kmol.Kelvin) for chemical specified by *chemicalname*

-  (C1,C2,C3,C4,C5)
+  Return value:
+  (C1, C2, C3, C4, C5)

+  Note:
   Constants in this table can be used in the following equation to calculate the ideal gas heat capacity `Cp=C1+C2*T+C3*T^2+C4*T^3+C5*T^4`

   Refference: